anamiikajha/anamiikajha/README.md

 - 💾 I'm a frontend developer and technology enthusiast.
 - 📚 I’m currently learning Docker 🐋 & Kubernetes ☸️

-- 💽 Languages and frameworks that I know are C, C++, Python, HTML, CSS, JavaScript, React.js, Next.js, MySQL, Tailwind, Bootstrap &
+- 💽 Languages and frameworks that I know are C, C++, Python, HTML, CSS, JavaScript, React.js, Next.js, MySQL, Tailwind CSS, Bootstrap &
      Flask
 - 📫 You can reach me out on my Twitter at [imrllyanamika](https://twitter.com/imrllyanamika) or at my [LinkedIn](https://www.linkedin.com/in/anamika-jha-301a571a4/)